Mlince79/WingsAndInspiration/README.md

 - Bootstrap (3.3.7)

 ## Testing
 As soon as women arrive at the Home, they will see a clear offer.
 In the "About Me" section, they can read a bit about Denisse's background, and her photo.
+In "My Coaching" they will lean  more about to who is this coaching for and what it is offer.
 They can request a free 30 min session leaving just their email and a short message about them.
 If the user tries to submit the contact form with an invalid email address, there will be an error noting the invalid email address.